-I aim to post some info on wind farms and widlife, especially related to migratory birds, here.
+I aim to post some info on wind farms and widlife, especially related to migratory birds, here [see comments, below].

 Conference on wildlife and wind farms

-Conference on wind energy and wildlife impacts was held in Norway last month; chiefly info from Europe.
+A conference on wind energy and wildlife impacts was held in Norway; chiefly info from Europe.

-Just had a look at various ppt files, which you can download via the link.
+I had a look at various ppt files.